 - Formulas & calculations

 - Engineering units of measurement

 - Practical skills in the discipline concerned

 - Independent projects on related areas

+- English Min.
+Level 3.1 of British Council / Equivalent

 - Demand for qualified technicians and operators

 - Opportunities exist in the following disciplines

 - Operation

 - Mechanical Maintenance

 - Pneumatics & Hydraulics

 - Electrical

 - Instrumentation

 - Automation

 - Finance

 - Supply Chain

 - As ALBA believes in Bahranisation, outlook for national employment is promising job opportunities are expected to grow in next 5 years as ALBA will be starting a new production line.

 - A large amount of workforce is required for Erection, commissioning and operation of the plant.